Anikate-De/gsoc-2024-project-report/README.md

 Interestingly, using the package leads to a valuable reduction in the APK size of Flutter applications, adding to its benefits.

-`package: ok_http` is now a part of the Dart HTTP mono-repo, and is expected to be maintained by both myself and the Dart Team.
+`package:ok_http` is now a part of the Dart HTTP mono-repo, and is expected to be maintained by both myself and the Dart Team.

 ## Challenges

 Although JNIgen is a powerful tool, it is an experimental package.
-An array of issues piled up while generating bindings for OkHttp, especially while making `package: ok_http` conformant.
+An array of issues piled up while generating bindings for OkHttp, especially while making `package:ok_http` conformant.

 The first issue, whose severity went unnoticed, was due to threading model of JNI.